binarytrails/website2.0/README.md

             # code here
         }

-* If not permited, one new line for last bracket i.e. views.py
+* If not permitted, one new line for last bracket i.e. views.py

         function{
             # code here